 "We hope people will enjoy this year's festival, which will shine a light on local talent and celebrate arts and culture, allowing us to build and cultivate new partnerships to bring an additional aspect to the St Georges Fayre in the future."

-Details of this year's event are currently in development and will be announced soon.
+Details of this year's event will be announced soon.

 It is likely to include an exciting programme of arts, music, demonstrations, displays, dance, comedy and food in City Road's March Library and March Community Centre, Station Road.

 The town centre works mean the Spring funfair will not visit March this year.
 It is usually held in City Road in the third week of March.

 March's Wednesday and Saturday markets are being temporarily held in City Road Car Park while March Market Place is given a £440,000 new look.

 Multiple investments have been secured to improve March town centre over the coming months in a string of related projects.

 These include the £9.8million project to futureproof Broad Street to improve traffic flow and create a more open, social environment.
 The works, which include replacing traffic lights at the junction with Station Road with a mini roundabout, will also see the essential upgrade of underground gas pipes.

 Work is due to be ongoing in Broad Street in April.

 A £1.25 million project to enhance the riverside is also among planned improvements.